JamesClonk/JamesClonk.github.io/content/posts/kubernetes-ingress-with-oauth2-proxy.md

 What is an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/)?

-An ingress controller an extra component that's necessary to be installed on your Kubernetes cluster if you want to make use of [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resources.
+An ingress controller is an extra component that's necessary to be installed on your Kubernetes cluster if you want to make use of Ingress resources.
 Ingress controllers are not part of Kubernetes itself, and there's many different ones available, for example NGINX, HAProxy, Contour, Traefik, Gloo, etc..
 The most common one probably being [ingress-nginx](https://kubernetes.github.io/ingress-nginx/), which uses NGINX internally for handling traffic and routing.

 The [Ingress resource](https://kubernetes.io/docs/concepts/services-networking/ingress/) then enables us to expose HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on such Ingress resources.